Text Size Print

 The READING, LITERACY & LEARNING major, Master of Education degree, gives students tremendous flexibility to either remain in the classroom or become a reading specialist - a requirement in every elementary school in Virginia.

-The SCHOOL LIBRARIANSHIP major, Master of Education degree, prepares students to work as 21st century school librarians, a high demand career, and help students become media-literate, technologically-literate and information-literate.
+The SCHOOL LIBRARIANSHIP major prepares students to work as 21st century school librarians, a high demand career, and become media-literate, technologically-literate and information-literate while obtaining a Master of Education degree.